tOOlmaRR/web-slideshow/README.md

 # Web Slideshow
 ## Introduction
 This web application can display pre-defined or dynamic slideshows in a browser for locally-stored photos.
-There are two different slideshow applications on 2 separate pages: a *file system slideshow* page that displays images directly from the file system configured using folder paths, and a *data-driven slideshows* page which includes database-driven slideshows, including statically defined slideshows as well as dynamic slideshows based on tag selection.
+There are two different slideshow applications on 2 separate pages: a *file system slideshows* page that displays images directly from the file system configured using folder paths, and a *data-driven slideshows* page which includes database-driven slideshows, including statically defined slideshows as well as dynamic slideshows based on tag selection.
 There is also an admin page for the database-driven slideshows used to import photos into the database.
 Each page's features are listed below.

-## File-Based Slideshow
+## File-Based Slideshows
 ### Summary
 This is available on the **/slideshow.php** page.
-This slideshow has no dependency on a database, so it is the easiest to set up and get running; however, many features going forward will not be developed for this page.
+These slideshows has no dependency on a database, so they are the easiest to set up and get running; however, many features going forward will not be developed for this page.
 ### Features
 1. **Slideshow Selection** - if multiple slideshows have been configured, you can choose which slideshow to watch via a dropdown selection.
 1. **Photo Resizing** - automatically resizes photos and slides based on the client's current viewport height.
 This is accomplished by a redirect and query string paramaters.